A Man for All Seasons (1966 film): Plot

 Roper, learning of More's quarrel with the king, says that his religious views have altered considerably and declares that by attacking the Church, the king has become "the Devil's minister."
-More is admonishing Roper to be more guarded when Rich arrives, pleading again for a position at Court.
-When More again refuses, Rich denounces More's steward as a spy for Thomas Cromwell.
+More admonishes Roper to be more guarded when Rich again pleads for More to grant him an office.
+When More again refuses, Rich denounces More's steward as a spy for Cromwell.
 An unmoved More responds, "Of course, that's one of my servants."
+Humiliated, Rich ends his friendship with More.

-Humiliated, Rich joins Cromwell in attempting to bring More down.
 Meanwhile, the king orders Parliament and the bishops to declare him "Supreme Head of the Church of England".
 Embracing Caesaropapism, the bishops and Parliament accede to the king's demands and renounce all allegiance to the Pope.
 More quietly resigns as Lord Chancellor rather than accept the new order.
-His close friend, Thomas Howard, 3rd Duke of Norfolk, attempts to draw out his opinions in a friendly private chat, but More knows that the time for speaking openly of such matters is over.
+His close friend and successor, Thomas Howard, attempts to draw out his opinions in a friendly private chat, but More knows that the time for speaking openly of such matters is over.

-In a meeting with Norfolk, Cromwell implies that More's troubles will be over if he will attend the king's "wedding" to Boleyn.
-After More does not, he is summoned again to the royal palace of Hampton Court, where Cromwell interrogates More inside Wolsey's former office.
-More refuses to answer and an infuriated Cromwell reveals that the king views More as a traitor, but allows him to leave.
+In a meeting with Norfolk, Cromwell implies that More's troubles will be over if he attends the king's "wedding" to Boleyn.
+After More does not, he is summoned again to Hampton Court and interrogated mercilessly by Cromwell.
+More refuses to answer any questions, and an infuriated Cromwell sends him away.
 The Thames boatmen are aware of the King's hostility to More and refuse to ferry him, so More returns home on foot.

 As More finally arrives, his daughter Meg informs him that a new oath is being circulated and that all must take it or face charges of high treason.
 Initially, More says he might be willing to take the oath, depending on its wording.
-Upon learning that it names the king as Supreme Head of the Church and allows no legal or moral loopholes, More refuses to take it and is imprisoned in the Tower of London.
+Upon learning that it names the king as head of the Church, legitimizes his Lutheran heirs, and allows no legal or moral loopholes, More refuses to take it and is imprisoned in the Tower of London.